 DAY 9: Uros and Amantani Overnight - Day 1

 We continue to Amantani Island, where you will have the chance to enjoy traditional local hospitality while taking in some incredible landscapes.
 The island is also home to some captivating archaeological sites including the temples of Pachatata and Pachamama.
-In the evening you will spend the night with a local family and experience first-hand the traditions and customs of this fascinating island.
+You will spend the night with a local family and in the evening experience first-hand the traditions and customs of this fascinating island.
 Lunch & dinner included.

 DAY 10: Uros and Amantani Overnight - Day 2

-After bidding a fond farewell to your host family, travel to the island of Taquile, a place where time appears to have stood still.
-Around 350 Quechua-speaking families live here, operating a collective agricultural system dating from the 14th Century.
-Renowned for textiles - beautifully woven chumpis (belts), chullos (caps), and ojotas (sandals), Taquile’s charm is further enhanced by the stunning landscape and outstanding views of the snow-capped Cordillera Real mountain range.
+After bidding a fond farewell to your host family, we travel to the island of Taquile, a place where time appears to have stood still.
+Around 350 Quechua-speaking families live here, operating a collective agricultural system dating from the 14th Century and renowned for their textiles - beautifully woven chumpis (belts), chullos (caps) and ojotas (sandals).
+Taquile’s charm is further enhanced by the stunning landscape and outstanding views of the snow-capped Cordillera Real mountain range.

-DAY 12: Cusco City Tour
+DAY 12: Cusco - City Tour

-DAY 13: Sacred Valley Full Day Tour
+DAY 13: Sacred Valley

-DAY 14: Machu Picchu
+DAY 14: Machu Picchu Guided Tour

 Please be aware that your tour of Machu Picchu does not include an entry permit to Huayna Picchu (the iconic hill behind the Machu Picchu ruins).
 If you want to climb Huayna Picchu then you need to pre-book your permit.
-Please contact your sales consultant if you would like to do this.
+Please contact your travel specialist if you would like to do this.

 This afternoon travel by train from Aguas Calientes to Ollantaytambo.

-Transfer from the Ollantaytambo train station in Sacred Valley to Cusco.
+Transfer from Ollantaytambo train station in the Sacred Valley to Cusco.